python-trio/flake8-async/docs/glossary.rst

 asyncio does not place any guarantees on if or when asyncio functions will checkpoint.
-This means that enabling and adhering to :ref:`ASYNC91x <ASYNC910>` will still not guarantee checkpoints.
+This means that enabling and adhering to :ref:`ASYNC91x <ASYNC910>` will still not guarantee checkpoints on asyncio.

 For anyio it will depend on the current backend.